CIROH-UA/ngen-datastream/INSTALL.md

 # Install Instructions for ngen-datastream
+These steps are [scripted](#scripts) for easy use on Fedora or Amazon Linux distributions.

 ## Step-by-step
-Note the instructions here are meant for either Fedora or Amazon Linux distributions.

 1) clone this repository
 ```